 Another issue that cannot be overlooked is changes to state laws that will affect your estate plan.
 For example, in October 2011 Florida enacted a new and comprehensive Power of Attorney statute, so Florida residents, or anyone who owns real estate or a business located in Florida, should have their Power of Attorney reviewed to insure that it will work as anticipated when dealing with Florida property.

-Formal Updating and Maintenance Programs
+Estate Plan Reviews by Your Attorney - Formal Updating and Maintenance Programs

 The Bottom Line